 Misspelling: The name written on the cheque is misspelled.

-Signature: There might be any irregularities in Signature.
+Signature: There might be any irregularities in the Signature.

-Overwriting: The overwriting on the cheque can also be one of the reasons for a bounced cheque.
+Overwriting: Overwriting on the cheque can also be one of the reasons for a bounced cheque.

 What happens after Bounced Cheque in UAE?

-According to the laws of UAE a person who had issued the check of worth less than Dh200, 000 could dissolve his case after paying the fine without having gone to the police station in some cases.
-But in some cases, according to law people with bounced cheques worth less than Dh200, 000 might be punished by the prosecution without the case being referred to court.
-The travel ban can also be issued in case of a bounced cheque in UAE.
+According to the laws of UAE a person who had issued a check worth less than Dh200, 000 could dissolve his case after paying the fine without having gone to the police station in some cases.
+But in some cases, according to law people with rental bounced cheques worth less than Dh200, 000 might be punished by the prosecution without the case being referred to court.
+The travel ban can also be issued in case of a rental bounced cheque in UAE.

-The act of bounced cheque is one of the serious financial and criminal offenses in UAE.
+The act of rental bounced cheques is one of the serious financial and criminal offenses in the UAE.
 If in case the cheque bounces in UAE, the victim can route two routes: